Apply to Be a Model PLC

 - Present clear evidence of improved student learning.

-- Explain the practices, structures, and culture of the school or district, and submit it for consideration to the PLC Review Committee using our online submission process.
+- Explain the culture, practices, and structures of the school or district, and submit it for consideration to the PLC Review Committee using our online submission process.

-- Update school or district information on the site each year to show your data continues to meet the criteria of a model PLC.
+- Update school or district information on the site each year to show your data continues to meet the criteria of the PLC at Work process.